Active members newsletter

 The Local Government Pension Scheme (LGPS) benefits

 The LGPS is one of the best public-sector pension schemes in the country.
 Membership provides you with a secure, regular income, linked to inflation, when you retire.
-There are also other valuable benefits, including the following.
+There are other valuable benefits, including the following.

 • A reliable pension for life when you retire, based on your membership and pay and not linked to the ups and downs of financial markets.